top of page

 Asking the question, What do you think you need to do now?” also allows children to actively participate in resourceful problem-solving.
 When asked on a regular basis, children come to expect the question.
 Over time, as they become more reflective, they begin to independently initiate problem-solving suggestions without being asked; proof that resourcefulness can indeed be developed.

-Finally, teaching children how to be resourceful can lead to an increase in self-confidence, a decrease in fearfulness, improvement in academic performance and an overall sense of well-being, all benefits that will serve them well throughout life.
+Ultimately, teaching children how to be resourceful can lead to an increase in self-confidence, a decrease in fearfulness, improvement in academic performance, and foster an overall sense of well-being, all of which are benefits that will serve them well throughout life.

 What do you think you need to do now?